Ooid growth: Uniqueness of time-invariant, smooth shapes in 2D: The local equation

-Solution of the local equation establish a solution for the non-local case (eq. \ref{eq:steady_state}) as well.
+Solution of the local equation establish a solution for the non-local case (eq. \ref{eq:steady_state}), too.
 To see this, let us fix the two parameters, $\hat{c}_1$ and $\hat{c}_2$, follow the lines in this section to obtain a steady state solution $\Gamma^*$.
-In case there exists such a solution, measure the $A$ area enclosed by the curve.
-It simply leads to the parameters of the non-local equation via $c_1=\hat{c}_1/A$ and $c_2=\hat{c}_2/A$.
-In the other way round, if one knows a steady state solution of the non-local equation, calculation of the parameters in the local is straightforward.
-These observations imply that a smooth solution of the non-local case must possess D2 symmetry as well and it completes the proof.
-In the next section we investigate the connection between the local and non-local models via the relations between their parameters.
+In case there exists such a solution, measure area $A$ enclosed by the curve.
+It simply delivers the parameters of the non-local equation via $c_1=\hat{c}_1/A$ and $c_2=\hat{c}_2/A$.
+In the other way round, if one knows a time-invariant solution of the non-local equation, calculation of the parameters in the local is straightforward.
+These observations imply that a smooth solution of the non-local case must possess $D_2$ symmetry, too. \end{proof}